 Leave of Absence

-Students can apply to take a leave of absence for 6 or 12 month periods and up to a maximum of two years over the program.
+Students can apply to take a leave of absence for 6 or 12 month periods (dependent on year level) and up to a maximum of two years over the program.
 Leave of Absence approval is at the discretion of your Program Manager.

 To apply for Leave of absence:

 - Log in to myRMIT and select the Enrolment Online link

 - Go to My student record

 You should consult with your academic advisor before applying.

 The last day to take leave of absence (without financial or academic penalty) is the term census date:

 The University Library provides extensive services, facilities and study space as well as comprehensive collections of books, periodicals and other course related materials, such as DVDs, magazines, slides, films, etc. Computer laboratories with access to a wide range of desktop publishing software are also available.
 The library also has an expanding virtual collection of electronic resources and networks, including product data, e-books, electronic journals and newspapers, web based tutorials, online reference and document delivery services, etc, all of which are accessible on and off campus 24 hours a day.

 There are three different libraries located across the city campus of RMIT University.